 If flight prices/schedules don’t allow for this, plan to take a taxi/Uber or schedule a private transfer.
 My general rule of thumb is never to take public transportation alone after 9:00PM.
 The extra cash is definitely worth the added safety.

 Set Up Emergency SOS on Your Phone

 Under iPhone settings, there’s a menu to to set up a feature called Emergency SOS.
 If you check on the “call with side button” feature, you are able to call emergency services immediately by rapidly pressing the on/off button or the volume button 5 times in a row.
 This could be helpful in many situations where you need assistance but aren’t able to call emergency services discreetly.

-You’ll be given a new phone number with a local area code so make sure to text your friends and family your new number right away so they’ll be able to reach you.
+You’ll be given a new phone number with a local area code.
+Make sure to text your friends and family your new number right away so they’ll be able to reach you.